bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h6>Fig. 1</h6>

 Looking at a file specifically identifies what type of compression encoding the browser supports.
 In this case gzip, deflate, and sdch are all supported as noted within the request headers.

 Looking at the response headers identifies that the file was sent using the gzip compression encoding.

 <h4>Image Compression</h4>

 Cutting down the size of a text file helps, but you get even better results by compressing the file size of images.
 The total file size of all the images across a website can quickly add up, and compressing images will greatly help keep the file size under control.

 Many people steer away from compressing images in fear that compression involves reducing the quality of the image itself.
 For the most part this is incorrect, and images can be compressed in a lossless fashion, allowing unnecessary color profiles and comments to be removed from the image without changing the quality of the image at all.

-There are a handful of tools to help compress images, two of the best are <a href="http://imageoptim.com/">ImageOptim</a> for Mac and <a href="http://pnggauntlet.com/">PNGGauntlet</a> for Windows.
+There are a handful of tools to help compress images, two of the best are <a href="http://imageoptim.com/" rel="noopener noreferrer" target="_blank">
+ImageOptim</a> for Mac and <a href="http://pnggauntlet.com/"
+rel="noopener noreferrer" target="_blank">PNGGauntlet</a> for Windows.
 Both of these services compress the most commonly used image formats, specifically JPG and PNG files.

 <h4>Image Compression Demo</h4>